Who We Are

 Pastor and First Lady Stanton

-In December of 1999, Bro. & Sis.
-Stanton accepted the pastorate position in Westlake, LA.
+In December 1999, Bro. and Sis.
+Stanton embraced a new calling, becoming pastors in Westlake, Louisiana.
 Bro.
-Stanton serves as a presbyter in the Louisiana District.
-They have two children, Mark and Melanie; their spouses, Loren and Sam; and four grandchildren, Avery, Hudson, Rand and Myles.
+Stanton currently serves as a presbyter in the Louisiana District.

 Pastor Randy (Karen) Stanton